nprapps/roku-tinydesk/README.md

 |Tiny Desk|Finish|`title`||
 |Tiny Desk|Stop|`title`||

-**Note:** The *Shutdown* doesn't fire until the next time the application is run, because there is no really shutdown event in a Roku app. `session_duration` will always be approximate.
+**Note:** The *Shutdown* action isn't recorded until the next time the application is run, because there is no reliable shutdown event in a Roku app. `session_duration` will always be approximate.

 Code conventions
 ----------------